Kristiansand Airport: Early operation

 Kjevik was taken over by the Royal Air Force in May 1945.
 They started the work of mine sweeping and disarming the armaments and general clean-up of the aerodrome.
 It was later transferred to civilian use.
 The Air Force's Aircraft-Technical School and the Weapon-Technical School moved to Kjevik in February 1946.
 The latter moved to Lista Air Station two years later.

-The upgraded facilities resulted in Kristiansand Municipality wanted to rid itself of the responsibility and cost of running the airport.
+The upgraded facilities resulted in Kristiansand Municipality wanting to rid itself of the responsibility and cost of running the airport.
 The city council passed a resolution of 9 December 1946 offering the airport free of charge to the state.
 This was approved by Parliament on 20 June 1947.
 The same year the aviation club Kjevik Flyklubb was established.

 On 6 March 1946 KLM resumed its route, flying from Oslo via Kristiansand to Amsterdam using a Douglas DC-3.
 By 1950 it was flown three times a week, and continued onwards to Brussels.
 DNL, through the Scandinavian Airlines System (SAS) cooperation started an international route on 2 October 1946 from Oslo via Kristiansand, Amsterdam and Brussels to Paris.
-Four days later a domestic Ju 52 seaplane route from Kristiansand to Stavanger, Haugesund and Bergen.
+Four days later a domestic Ju 52 seaplane route started from Kristiansand to Stavanger, Haugesund and Bergen.
 Danish Air Lines introduced a route from Kjevik to Aalborg and Copenhagen in 1947.

 DNL started a land plane route from Kristiansand to Stavanger in 1947, but withdrew two years later, using a Douglas DC-3.
 From 1949 KLM took over flights from Oslo to Kristiansand.
 Braathens SAFE was awarded the route in 1950, along with an extension to Copenhagen, but abandoned it the following year.
 The terminal building was expanded in 1953, receiving a new waiting room and a new cafeteria.

 Sørfly—the first airline based in Agder—was established in 1946.
 It operated out of Kjevik, originally with the Auster Autocrats.
 They performed various general aviation tasks, including sight-seeing, charter flights for hunters, especially to Setesdal and aerial photography.
 A Republic Seabee and a Miles Gemini were delivered in 1947 and 1948.
 The airline launched a scheduled route from Stavanger and Kristiansand via Ålborg to Gothenburg.
 The airline's hangar at Kjevik collapsed in 1954 and the Seabee sold in 1956.
 From then the airline had less and less activity and liquidated in 1962.